AirMarshal222/endplates/README.md

 eff_AR = geo_AR * (1 + 1.9*(height/b))

-Where height is the endpalte height, b being the wingspan, eff_AR the effective Aspect Ratio, and geo_AR the geometric Aspect Ratio.
+Where height is the endplate height, b being the wingspan, eff_AR the effective Aspect Ratio, and geo_AR the geometric Aspect Ratio.
 This formula works up to a height/b of 0.4.

+## Schlichting and Truckenbrodt Correlation

+This formula was correlated from hoerner's, but assumes an added effect from varying the winglet chord length:

+eff_AR = geo_AR * (1 + 0.5*(height/end_chord*(end_chord/wing_chord)^2))

+Where height is endplate height, end_chord is the chord length of the endplate, wing_chord the chord length of the wing, and geo_AR the geometric Aspect Ratio.
+Theoretically, this formula should work for medium to high aspect ratios, but anything in the lower range, one should use Selig's model.

 ## Empirical Formula for Low Aspect Ratio Wings